MicroEJ/docs/VEEPortingGuide/uiFontFormat.rst

    rendering compatible with the character position.
 The character will be rendered by the Font Renderer as-is.
 No support is performed by the Font Renderer to obtain a *linear* text.

+..
+   | Copyright 2008-2023, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.